Azure/data-api-builder/docs/getting-started/getting-started-azure-sql-db.md

 within the `entities` object you can create any entity with any name (as long as it is valid for REST and GraphQL).
 The name `author`, in this case, will be used to build the REST path and the GraphQL type.
 Within the entity you have the `source` element that specifies which table contains the entity data.
 In our case is `dbo.authors`.

-> **NOTE**: Entities names are case sensitive and they will exposed via REST and GraphQL as you have typed them.
+> **NOTE**: Entities names are case sensitive, and they will be exposed via REST and GraphQL as you have typed them.

-After that, the permission for the exposed entity are defined via the `permission` element; it allows you to be sure that only those users making a request with the right claims will be able to access the entity and its data.
-In this getting started tutorial we're just allowing anyone, without the need to be authenticated, to perform all the CRUD operations to the `author` entity.
+After that, the permissions for the exposed entity are defined via the `permission` element; it allows you to be sure that only those users making a request with the right claims will be able to access the entity and its data.
+In this getting started tutorial, we're allowing anyone, without the need to be authenticated, to perform all the CRUD operations to the `author` entity.

 You can also add the `book` entity now, applying the same concepts you just learnt for the `author` entity.
 Once you have added the `author` entity, the `entities` object of configuration file will look like the following: